George F. Thompson addresses faculty members at the University of Mississippi.

 are tied directly to the accomplishments a faculty member achieves in the publishing world.

-Yet few universities or colleges provide any professional help to their faculty regarding
+Yet few universities or colleges provide any professional help to their faculty and graduate students regarding

-the publishing process, whether for books, portfolios, or journal articles.
+the publishing process, whether for books, journal articles, or portfolios of art.
 This is the

 equivalent of having a hospital without surgeons.

-As a result, faculty members are left adrift as to what publishers are looking for,
+As a result, faculty members and Ph.D. candidates are left adrift as to how to navigate the publishing process (journals and books), what publishers are looking for,

-how to prepare a manuscript ready for external peer review and eventual publication, how to
+how to prepare a manuscript or journal article ready for external peer review and eventual publication, how to

 consider and integrate illustrations into materials, and how to